Business

 Fall/Spring, 3 credit hours

 This course focuses on the personal selling process and is designed to benefit students across multiple disciplines, especially students wishing to develop a competency in sales.
 Students focus on the role of consumer behavior and effective communication as applicable to personal selling.
-Students identify and apply selling principles such as persuasive communication, negotiating, prospecting, preparing and delivering sales presentations, overcoming objections, and closing the sale.
+Students identify and examine selling principles such as persuasive communication, negotiating, prospecting, preparing and delivering sales presentations, overcoming objections, and closing the sale.

 BSAD 235 BUSINESS AND ACCOUNTING FIELD EXPERIENCE